milvus-io/milvus/docs/design_docs/root_coordinator_recovery_on_power_failure.md

 ## 1. Basic idea

-1. `RC` (Root Coordinator) reads meta from etcd when it starts
+1. `RC` (Root Coordinator) reads meta from etcd when it starts.
 2. `RC` needs to store the `position` of the msgstream into etcd every time it consumes the msgstream.
-3. `RC` reads the `position` of msgstream from etcd when it starts up, then it seeks to the specified `position` and re-consumes the msgstream
+3. `RC` reads the `position` of msgstream from etcd when it starts up, then it seeks to the specified `position` and re-consumes the msgstream.
-4. Ensure that all messages from the msgstream are processed in an idempotent fashion, so that repeated consumption of the same message does not cause system inconsistencies
+4. Ensure that all messages from the msgstream are processed in an idempotent fashion, so that repeated consumption of the same message does not cause system inconsistencies.
-5. `RC` registers itself in etcd and finds out if the dependent `DC(Data Coordinator)` and `IC(Index Coordinator)` are online via etcd
+5. `RC` registers itself in etcd and finds out if the dependent `DC(Data Coordinator)` and `IC(Index Coordinator)` are online via etcd.

 ## 2. Specific tasks

 ### 2.1 Read meta from etcd

-1. `RC` needs to load meta from etcd when it starts, this part is already done
+1. `RC` needs to load meta from etcd when it starts, this part is already done.

 ### 2.2 `dd requests` from grpc